m1bki0n/m1bki0n/README.md

 - 💼 I’m pursuing a Diploma's degree in Computer Science;
 - 💬 Ask me about anything related to Swift, I am happy to help as much as I can;
 - 📫 Please email via contact@makwanbk.com to reach me.
-- 📝 See [Curriculum Vitae](https://drive.google.com/file/d/1q_ATZsO9c488VUxj1JuU--ZYe9IEqp4-/view?usp=sharing) to get more info.
+- 📝 See [My Pesonal Website](https://www.makwanbk.com) to get more info.

 **Languages and Tools:**